Residents of East Slope have suffered from a lack of heating and hot water for the second time in a matter of months.

 A member of ‘Cut the Rent’ (A campaign aimed at decreasing rent for Sussex students) compared the university and SEF to greedy businesses, with the goal of profit making rather than educating or housing.

-The campaigner also mentioned the effectiveness of rent strikes, stating that Cut the Rent has a good number of students and residents committed to boycott their rent, should circumstances call for it.
+The campaigner also mentioned the effectiveness of rent strikes, stating that Cut the Rent has a good number of students and residents committed to boycotting their rent, should circumstances call for it.

 At the time of going to print, East Slope residences were still affected by the loss of facilities.
 One student suspects they have contracted a cold due to the conditions.